vmware-labs/verified-betrfs/concurrency/docs/SpinLock.md

 Now, one thing to keep track of is that there are _two_ invariants of interest.
 The boolean atomic cell will have an invariant, which we will call `ainv`, which protects the contents of the atomic cell.

 The mutex _also_ has an invariant, which we call `inv`, which protects the contents of the mutex.
-Furthermore, the `ainv` will be defined in terms of the `inv`:
+Furthermore, the `ainv` will be defined in terms of `inv`:

 ```dafny
 predicate ainv<V>(store: Ptr, inv: (V) -> bool, v_exc: bool, g: glOption<PointsTo<V>>)